Agent-Communication-Protocol/ACP-TypeScript/README.md

 ## **Contribution**

+Contributions are welcome!
+If you're adding new implementations, feel free to submit a pull request.
+For major protocol changes, we recommend discussing them first by opening a GitHub issue.
+Once a pull request is submitted, it will require a single approval before merging.

 We welcome developers to extend the SDK by implementing additional APIs for new platforms.
-Integrate it into your AI agent and experiment with supported platforms like **SendingMe** and more.
+Integrate it into your AI agent and experiment with supported platforms like SendingMe and more.

 Feel free to:
 - **Implement APIs for unsupported platforms.**